Share this article:

 10. Load Up Your Possessions to Your Own Timetable

 A variation on the regular moving service involves a ‘pod’ — a portable storage unit — that is delivered to your home.
 You load it up yourself, the company then collects it and delivers it to your new home, and you decide the timetable.
 Warren Cohn of HeraldPR, a public relations agency based in New York City, highly recommends the service:

 “I have spent the past 3 years learning a lot about moving from city to city (with a wife and 2 kids no less).
 The best advice I would give folks is to use PODS….
 I grew up in NY and was based in Midtown, but had to move to New Orleans in late 2019 to scale a new business there….
 So, when we moved back to the NY Metro area (and now were moving again, to Florida) we used PODS.
 They dropped off the POD when they said they would.
 Picked it up when they said they would and delivered it with our stuff when they said they would.
 Not to mention, our belongings were locked in the POD and only we had the key.
 Our stuff was secure and safe….”

-If you are about to move, to avoid making mistakes that could cause you stress and unnecessary expense, you might like to follow the cautionary tales of others who have been down that road before you.
+When moving in, avoid as many mistakes as possible that could cause you stress and unnecessary expense — follow the cautionary tales of others who have been down that road before you.
 The processes of sorting, packing, unpacking and arranging things in your new property — not to mention how you extricate yourself from your old one — can all be done efficiently.
 Being aware of the things that might go wrong along the way helps with that.
 While a DIY move can seem like a good idea, there is no substitute for experience, and you might like to add the help of professionals to the advice you have received here.
 Happy moving!